 (4) All Customer registration processes will be conducted using the appropriate Texas Standard Electronic Transactions (TX SETs).
 Definitions of all TX SET codes referenced in this Section can be found in Section 19, Texas Standard Electronic Transaction.
 A reference to any TX SET transaction should be read as referring to the named transaction or its Market Information System (MIS) equivalent, if any.
 Transaction flow diagrams for Customer registration processing are posted on the ERCOT website.

 (5) ERCOT will reject any initiating transaction due to date reasonableness if the requested implementation date is of more than 90 days in the future or 270 days in the past.
 Initiating transactions are: 814_01, Switch Request; 814_16, Move In Request; and 814_24, Move Out Request.
+ERCOT will reject an 814_18, Establish/Change/Delete, transaction with a requested start date of more than 90 days in the future or a requested start date in the past.

 (6) ERCOT will prioritize initiating or inbound transactions in the following manner: